Nurses role in advanced secretion clearance

 Non intensive care areas

-• Position patient in an upright position supporting their head and neck if require
+• For typically developing children – position patient in an upright position supporting their head and neck if required

 • Ask patient to take a few deep breaths and observe the expansion of their thorax